Quick Take

 - What's improved: Sleeker design (20% thinner), 3x faster processor, better screen, magnetic swappable frames

-- What's the same: $299 hardware + $79/year subscription for best features = $378+ first year
+- What's the same: $299 hardware + $79/year subscription for the features most families want = $378 first year, $695 over 5 years

 What's Actually New in Calendar 2